What is Reinforcement Learning (RL)? Definition, Algorithms, Examples

 In today’s day and age, applications are as mobile and ever changing as people themselves.
 To grasp how to optimise their security is crucial, as 2016 saw 81% of hacking-related breaches happen either through stolen or weak passwords.
 Identity access management is quickly becoming the key to a safe and successful business, free from the concerns of attacks and breaches at such a high rate in a time of immense vulnerability.

-We caught up with Alaa Abdulnabi, Head of Identity Business for EMEA at RSA, about the state of identity access management, how RSA has been tackling the subject and Alaa’s own encounters with it.
+We caught up with Alaa Abdulnabi, Head of Identity Business for EMEA at RSA UK, about the state of identity access management, how RSA has been tackling the subject and Alaa’s own encounters with it.
 What we learned was invaluable.

 Identity access management is the closest it has ever been to the user, focusing on digital identities and entitlements given to individuals, in order to let them carry on their work.
 It is crucial the user knows that there is transparency with the expectations on their end, as identity access management should be simple, up front and direct for people looking to manage and access information.
 This guarantees a boost in productivity and experience.